 Setting up a construction business as a limited company is appealing to many business owners due to its tax efficient format.
-If you’re ready to launch your construction business, here’s 10 steps to guide you through the set up process and help you to familiarize with the legal and financial obligations of starting a limited company.
+If you’re ready to launch your construction business, here are 10 steps to guide you through the setup process and help you to familiarise with the legal and financial obligations of starting a limited company.

 What Is A Limited Company?